 - Became a trained teacher of mindfulness.

-A Mindfulness Teacher that trained through (and continues to train with) Mindfulness CiC
+Mindfulness Teacher trained through (and continues to train with) Mindfulness CiC

 Today I work with hundreds of children and their school staff by providing them with the time, space and direction to understand and nurture their own emotional and mental health needs.
 A little bit each day.